victorluizgomes/vgomes-site/README.md

 But I learned that it was overly engineering when these images won't change much.
 I am now directly pushing the art images to the repo and makes handling them much easier.

+## Notes on SEO

+- scripts/generate-sitemap.js generates the sitemap dynamically for my blog posts on `npm run build`
+- robots.txt does not disallow any pages, and points to the sitemap.
+- all main pages have a unique `<title></title>` and `<meta description />`

 ## Plans for the Future

 - Projects tab